 When determining personal lifestyle while in the program, students should be aware that a “standard of student expense” is used as means to ensure bursary funding is distributed as fairly as possible.
 The Department does not intend to dictate an individual’s personal choices, however students should be prepared to assume the cost for items which may not be considered part of an average student’s lifestyle, unless they can indicate why the expense is necessary to their studies.

-- A photocopy of both the front AND back of a current CPR Basic Rescuer (Level HCP) certification card will be required
+- A photocopy of both the front AND back of a current CPR Health Care Provider Level card (Level HCP) will be required

 - Students will be required to meet the university’s immunization requirements and complete a health form which will be provided by the Department.
 The health form will include instructions for all health requirements including CPR.
 The Department will inform the students about details for submission